 Didactic Seminars and Professional Issues

 Didi Hirsch offers a number of seminars each training year.
 Didactic seminars cover topics such as diversity issues, empirically-supported treatment models, psychological assessment methods and supervision.
 Professional Issues seminars have covered legal and ethical issues, career options, strategies for job interviews, new technologies, HIPAA and licensure preparation.
-Continuing Education seminars address the needs of licensed agency staff and have included topics such as Psychosis and Recovery, Dialectical Behavior Therapy, Motivational Interviewing, Eating Disorders, Typical/Atypical Development in Young Children and Play Therapy.
+Continuing Education seminars address the needs of licensed agency staff and have included topics such as Psychosis and Recovery, Dialectical Behavior Therapy, Motivational Interviewing, Eating Disorders, Typical/Atypical Development in Young Children and Play Therapy

 The program emphasizes the development of both profession-wide and program-specific competencies, in accordance with the APA’s Standards of Accreditation (effective January 1, 2017).
 As such, training activities are designed to promote Intern attainment of Competencies within the context of the program’s broader aims.